 The grass wasn’t too tall.
 It was pretty easy to strike the wood and hybrid.

 Every single green on the course has a mind of it’s own.
 Sometimes it’s fast, sometimes it’s slow.
 It was very hard to predict where it was heading.
 So the best way was to aim for the pin and control the speed of the roll.

 The Companies (1/5)

 Like I said, this is a noob’s course.
-There was these group of people who wore pretty striking shirts, pants and shoes, or practically showered themselves with golf brands.
+There was these group of people who wore pretty striking shirts, pants and shoes, or practically showered themselves with golf brands like those found in the Intech EZ Roll chipper reviews and other golf magazines.
 And boy, did they ‘play’ well.
 I don’t mean to laugh at people, but 5 strokes and they’re only at 150 meter marker.
 It took hours for them to finish a simple Par 3.

 The next crowd was some uncles, playing like their in PGA or something.
 They were really taking they’re own sweet time.
 We swing anyway, and it landed very close to them.
 These fella got upset and yelled at us when we met at one of the crossroad, although we’ve apologized many times.
 It came to a point where I almost raised my putter.
 But knowing we were wrong, we kept our heads low.